‘My Perfect Mind’ Blog

 DISCLAIMER: To avoid any misunderstanding, please let me make it clear that this blog in no way is

-REALLY IMPORTANT!
+intended to direct, advise, or suggest that anyone should ever discontinue or alter any course of medication prescribed by a registered practitioner!
+This is REALLY IMPORTANT!
 If we regularly use any psychotropic substance, then our nervous system gradually sensitises to this substance.
 To adjust or discontinue this use can cause profound and dangerous changes to how we think and feel.

 Any such alterations or changes should only be considered through close dialogue with relevant prescribing practitioners.